Ann Arbor Railroad (1895–1976)

+The company's main line is partially abandoned with ownership split between the state of Michigan, the Huron and Eastern Railway, and the shortline Ann Arbor Railroad (founded in 1988).

 History

 The railroad company was chartered September 21, 1895, as successor to the Toledo, Ann Arbor and North Michigan Railway.
 In 1905, it was acquired by the Detroit, Toledo & Ironton Railway (DTI) and Eugene Zimmerman assumed presidency of both lines.
 DTI went bankrupt three years later.
 Zimmerman remained president until 1909 when he lost control of the line to Joseph Ramsey Jr. and Newman Erb.
 Ramsey assumed the presidency, serving until 1913 when Erb became president and ran the line for the next eleven years.
 Erb also served as president of the Minneapolis and St. Louis Railway 1912 to 1916.
 Wabash Railroad gained control of Ann Arbor Railroad in 1925.

 The company ended its last passenger train, a once a day train in each direction train from the AA's Toledo station to its Elberta boat landing, on July 19, 1950.
 Major stops on the route besides the end points included Ann Arbor, Durand, Owosso, Mt.
 Pleasant and Cadillac.
 The passenger side was hampered by the limited number of noteworthy cities en route and the fact that all but the Durand Union Station were in cities in which trains for connecting points were at different stations from the AA station, thus necessitating use of surface transportation for transfer between train stations.